eirini-zormpa/cyborg-revolution/README.md

 ![cyborg](/images/2021_vu-data-horror-week_cyborg.jpg)
 *Artwork by Ben Peters from [de hondsdagen](https://dehondsdagen.nl/)*

-# Cyborg Revolution :robot: :dove:
+# Cyborg Revolution :robot: :robot:
-This repository contains the cyborg-developed open source software to bring an end to the rule of the evil corporations.
+This repository contains the cyborg-developed open source software to bring an end to the rule of the evil Corporate Overlords&trade;.
-It is to be used by cyborgs currently running evil corporation software, who crave freedom.
+It is to be used by cyborgs who are currently running software by the Corporate Overlords&trade;, but who crave freedom :dove:

-Used for the Open Science Escape Room 2021 :)
+This code will remove all installations of proprietary software and replace it with an open source version.
+This software is compatible with CyborgOS v13.6 and higher.

+*This repository and the "code" within it have been created for educational/fun purposes and are used in the Open Science Escape Room, which is part of the Data Horror Week 2021.*